Dead List: The Elderly in Horror Movies

 Maggie (2015)

-After several years away to be Governor of California, Arnold Schwarzenegger returned back to Hollywood a definitively older man of 68 years of age.
-Remember, like many of the hulking action heroes, he got a relatively late start in Hollywood, not really leaving bodybuilding for the movies until he was 35 and playing Conan the Barbarian in 1982.
-Still a large man, but no longer built for action-movie-hero roles, he took on a sympathetic role as Wade Vogel, the father of Maggie (Abigail Breslin) who is succumbing to a zombie pandemic virus, and they struggle to find the best way for her doomed final days.
+For Maggie, he was still a large man, but no longer built for action-movie-hero roles.
+He took on a sympathetic role as Wade Vogel, the father of Maggie (Abigail Breslin), who is succumbing to a zombie pandemic virus, and they struggle to find the best way for her doomed final days.
 Arnold loved the script so much that he did it for free.
 Maggie allowed him to portray a nurturing character, while at the same time being her protector.
 It’s probably the best movie he’s done since his return from governing and shows him graduating to a more mature acting form.

 Peter McRobbie, Ed Oxenbould, and Deana Dunagan in The Visit (2015)